2021 Winter Tour of Japan

 Transport: Bullet train, express & commuter trains, ferry, minibus and taxi

 Accommodation: Three to four star hotels and equivalent & Japanese style inns

-Fitness level: Average (please refer to FAQ)
+Fitness level: Moderate (please refer to FAQ)

-Enjoy lively atmosphere of Tokyo in winter
+Join the lively atmosphere of Tokyo in the New Year

 Day 1: Arrival